 Here at AgencyAnalytics user onboarding is a frequent topic of discussion, but onboarding isn't just for SaaS companies.
 Onboarding clients is crucial for agencies to start a client relationship off on the right foot.

-The first impression you make on a client has a major impact on how they perceive you the entire time they work with you, and it could even determine how long they stay with your agency.
+The first impression you make on a client has a major impact on how they perceive the agency as they work with you, and it could even determine how long they stay with the company.

 These guidelines will help you improve your onboarding process, both for your clients and for your team.

 In case you're not familiar with the idea of client onboarding, let's review it quickly.

 Jennifer Bourn summed up client onboarding as the process in which:

 New clients acquire the necessary knowledge, understanding, and tools needed to be a good client.
 A service provider or team acquires the necessary knowledge, understanding, and tools needed to be a good service provider.

 In other words, client onboarding is a process of providing the necessary resources for clients to work with your agency, and in turn, increases the likelihood of clients being satisfied and long-term customers.